ibm-cloud-docs/watsonxdata/exp-imp-qh.md

     ```
     {: codeblock}

-4. To retrieve query history from both tables, use following statement
+4. To retrieve query history from both tables, use following statement.

     ```bash
     select * from <non-system-table-name> union select * from `system.runtime.queries` order by created;